dev-diaries41/chartwise-app/README.md

 ## What Is ChartWise?

-ChartWise is designed to help traders analyze charts and create effective trade plans.
+ChartWise is designed to help traders analyse charts and create effective trade plans.
 You start by uploading a screenshot of your chart and inputting details about your trading strategy and risk tolerance.
 ChartWise then generates a detailed analysis and execution plan tailored to your inputs, leveraging advanced technical analysis and artificial intelligence.

 ## Why ChartWise Can Help